Connect to the index

 The Update

-operation performs partial updates that allow changes to part of an item.
-Given an id, we can update the vector value with the values
+operation performs partial updates that allow changes to part of a record.
+Given an ID, we can update the vector value with the values

 argument or update metadata with the set_metadata